Minnesota sues e-cigarette maker Juul over youth vaping rise

 Walz and Ellison warned that the new lawsuit could take years and draw an army of high-priced company lawyers, as the 1998 case did.

 “And they will use their merchant of death playbook to tell us we're bad parents, to tell us we have bad kids, to tell us that we should have known," Walz said “...
-But my message to Juul if they're listening today is, you can hire your attorneys, you will have your day in court, but we will bring the righteous justice of the state of Minnesota upon you."
+But my message to Juul if they're listening today is, you can hire your attorneys, you will have your day in court, but we will bring the righteous justice of the state of Minnesota down on Juul."